cdelledonne/phd-thesis/README.md

 ## Cover

-The cover image is stored at `cover/` as an Inkscape SVG file.
+The cover image is stored inside the folder `cover/` as an Inkscape SVG file.
 The following instructions require that you have Inkscape (and thus the `inkscape` command) installed.

 To generate a PDF of the full cover, including back side, front side, spine, bookmark, and bleed margin of 2mm, run: